BaileyMillerSSI/Community-Youtube/README.md

 ## Spending Medals
 Introducing the medal store, a place to spend currency after hours of watching videos with your friends.
 You will be able to purchase a host of items that improve your experience on {{App Name Here}}.
+* Video Player Skins
+* Special Video Reacts
+* Purcahse special event tokens
+* Increase Playlist queue size

+## Events and Challenges
+I plan on hostly weekly and monthly {{Punny App Name Event Here}} events that invovle getting large groups of people together to watch videos.
+During events extra medals will be given out and extra special prizes.
+Speaking of 24 hour Nyan Cat videos, who remembers those silly challenges to watch the whole video?
+Well I plan on bringing back YouTube video challenges with world party events.

+## Mini-Viewer
+Who doesn't like having a mini pop up window to watch their YouTube queue with their friends?
+With {{App Name Here}} mini view you can watch while you right that 20 page essay, or studying, or studying for your 20 page essay.

 [Nyan Cat]:https://youtu.be/32aDV58uUBM